twosixlabs/armory-library/README.md

 # Overview

 Armory is a comprehensive platform for evaluating the robustness of machine learning models against adversarial attacks.
 It is a pure Python library built on top of existing libraries such as PyTorch, Hugging Face, and IBM's Adversarial Robustness Toolbox (ART).
-The primary focus of Armory is to help machine learning engineers understand how models behave under various adversarial conditions and how effective defenses are in mitigating these attacks.
+The primary focus of Armory is to help machine learning engineers understand how models behave under various adversarial conditions and how defenses may mitigate these attacks.

 ## History

-Armory was developed as part of the [Guaranteeing AI Robustness against Deception (GARD) program][gardproject], which was initiated by the Defense Advanced Research Projects Agency (DARPA).
-The GARD program's mission was to secure artificial intelligence (AI) systems against a growing threat: adversarial AI.
+Armory was developed as part of the [Guaranteeing AI Robustness against Deception (GARD) program][gardproject] under the Defense Advanced Research Projects Agency (DARPA).
+The GARD program's mission was to establish theoretical foundations for machine learning system vulnerabilities, to characterize properties that will enhance system robustness, and to advance the creation of effective defenses.

 ### What is Adversarial AI?

 Adversarial AI refers to the manipulation of AI models through carefully crafted inputs designed to exploit vulnerabilities in machine learning algorithms.
-These inputs are often imperceptible to humans but can cause AI systems to make incorrect decisions, such as misclassifying images or failing in critical tasks.
-For instance, an adversarial attack might slightly alter an image of a stop sign, leading a self-driving car to misinterpret it as a yield sign, with potentially dangerous consequences.
+These inputs are often imperceptible to humans but can cause AI systems to make incorrect decisions, such as misclassifying images or generating incorrect text.
+For instance, an adversarial attack might slightly alter an image of a stop sign, leading a self-driving car to misinterpret it as a yield sign with potentially catastrophic consequences.

 There are various types of adversarial attacks:

 - Evasion attacks: Introduce small perturbations to inputs during model inference to trick the model into making incorrect predictions.
 - Poisoning attacks: Manipulate training data to compromise the model during its learning phase.
+- Model extraction: Recreate a machine learning model by exploiting access to the model's outputs.
-- Model extraction and inversion: Attempt to recover sensitive information about a model or its training data.
+- Model inversion: Reverse-engineer sensitive information about the data used to train a model.
+- Model membership: Determine whether a specific data point was used to train the model.

-The GARD program was established to tackle these threats by developing defensive techniques that make AI systems more robust and resistant to adversarial manipulations.
-The program brought together industry experts, including Two Six Technologies, IBM and MITRE, along with academic researchers from institutions including MIT, and aimed to explore the limits of adversarial attacks and develop cutting-edge defenses.
+The GARD program was established to tackle these threats by developing defensive techniques that make AI systems more robust and resilient to adversarial manipulations.
+The program brought together industry experts, including Two Six Technologies, IBM and MITRE, along with researchers from academic institutions to explore the limits of adversarial attacks and develop cutting-edge defenses.

 ### Broader Impact

-While the GARD program focused on government and military use cases, the potential for adversarial attacks extends to numerous fields, including healthcare, autonomous vehicles, finance, and cybersecurity.
+While the GARD program focused on government and military use cases, the potential for adversarial attacks extends to numerous domains, including healthcare, autonomous vehicles, finance, and cybersecurity.
 Armory is an open-source tool available to the wider AI community, helping researchers and engineers evaluate the robustness of their models across industries.
-The goal of Armory is to ensure that AI systems, used in anything from medical diagnosis to autonomous drones, can remain secure and effective even under adversarial conditions.
+The goal of Armory is to ensure that AI systems used in applications from medical diagnosis to autonomous drones can remain secure and effective even under adversarial conditions.

 ## How It Works

 Armory provides a comprehensive platform to evaluate the robustness of AI models against adversarial attacks.
-It integrates several key features into a streamlined pipeline that allows users to conduct robust model evaluations, implement defenses, and visualize results.
+It integrates several key features into user-defined pipelines that allow machine learning engineers to conduct robust model evaluations, implement novel attacks and defenses, and visualize results.

 ![pipeline diagram](docs/assets/evasion-pipeline-diagram.png)